QSaman/website/pages/02.blog/keyboard_layouts/item.en.md

     en_tag: [keyboard layout, french, english, linux, windows]
 ---

-Most keyboards send [scancodes](https://en.wikipedia.org/wiki/Scancode) when we press a key.
-It contains the row and column of the key.
-It's the responsibility of the Operating System to convert it to a character.
-This mapping is done by [keyboard layout](https://en.wikipedia.org/wiki/Keyboard_layout).
+Most keyboards send [scancodes](https://en.wikipedia.org/wiki/Scancode) when a keys are pressed which contain the row and column of the key.
+It's the responsibility of the Operating System to convert them into characters.
+This mapping is done by [keyboard layouts](https://en.wikipedia.org/wiki/Keyboard_layout).

 ===